Lehi (militant group): Assassination of Count Folke Bernadotte

 Although Lehi had stopped operating nationally after May 1948, the group continued to function in Jerusalem.
 On 17 September 1948, Lehi assassinated UN mediator Count Folke Bernadotte.
 The assassination was directed by Yehoshua Zettler and carried out by a four-man team led by Meshulam Makover.
 The fatal shots were fired by Yehoshua Cohen.
 The Security Council described the assassination as a "cowardly act which appears to have been committed by a criminal group of terrorists".

 Three days after the assassination, the Israeli government passed the Ordinance to Prevent Terrorism and declared Lehi to be a terrorist organization.
-Many Lehi members were arrested, including leaders Nathan Yellin-Mor and Matitiahu Schmulevitz who were arrested on 29 September.
+Many Lehi members were arrested, including leaders Nathan Yellin-Mor and Matityahu Shmulevitz who were arrested on 29 September.
 Eldad and Shamir managed to escape arrest.
 Yellin-Mor and Schmulevitz were charged with leadership of a terrorist organization and on 10 February 1949 were sentenced to 8 years and 5 years imprisonment, respectively.
 However the State (Temporary) Council soon announced a general amnesty for Lehi members and they were released.

 The Lehi trial and the Fighters' Party

-Between 5 December 1948 and 25 January 1949, Yellin-Mor and Schmuelevitch were tried in a military court on terrorism charges.
+Between 5 December 1948 and 25 January 1949, Yellin-Mor and Shmuelevitz were tried in a military court on terrorism charges.
 The prosecution accused them of the murder of Bernadotte, though they were not specifically charged with it.
 Senior officers of the IDF, including Yisrael Galili and David Shaltiel, told the court that Lehi had hindered, rather than assisted the fight against the British and the Arabs.

 While the trial was in progress, some of the Lehi leadership founded a USSR-leaning political party called the Fighters' List with Yellin-Mor as its leader.
-The party took part in the elections in January 1949 with Yellin-Mor and Schmuelevitch heading the list.
+The party took part in the elections in January 1949 with Yellin-Mor and Shmuelevitz heading the list.
 The trial verdict was handed down on 10 February, soon after the Fighters' List had won one seat with only 1.2% of the vote.
-Yellin-Mor was sentenced to 8 years and Schmuelevitch to 5 years imprisonment, but the court agreed to remit the sentences if the prisoners agreed to a list of conditions.
+Yellin-Mor was sentenced to 8 years and Shmuelevitz to 5 years imprisonment, but the court agreed to remit the sentences if the prisoners agreed to a list of conditions.
 The Provisional State Council then authorised their pardon.
 The party disbanded after several years and did not contest the 1951 elections.

 In 1956, some Lehi veterans established the Semitic Action movement, which sought the creation of a regional federation encompassing Israel and its Arab neighbours on the basis of an anti-colonialist alliance with other indigenous inhabitants of the Middle East.

 Not all Lehi alumni gave up political violence after independence: former members were involved in the activities of the Kingdom of Israel militant group, the 1957 assassination of Rudolf Kastner, and likely the 1952 attempted assassination of David-Zvi Pinkas.

 Publications

 Lehi produced a range of publications containing unabashedly racist literature referring to Jews as a "master race" and Arabs as a "slave race".
-Prominent publication included Hamaas, a weekly publication, as well as the monthly He Khazit, daily Mivrak, and BaMahteret.
+Prominent publications included Hamaas (Ahe Action), a weekly publication, as well as the monthly HaKhazit (The Front), daily Mivrak (Telegram), and BaMahteret (Underground).